Develop a close cohesion with all stakeholders of The ImageMaker, Inc.®

 It's a soft skill that you can show even if you do not directly manage others.

-Working as a team to achieve a common goal requires intuition and a strong sense of interpersonal skills to know when to be a leader and when to be an auditor.
+Working as a team to achieve a common goal requires intuition, critical observation, and a strong sense of interpersonal skills to know when to be a leader and when to be an auditor.

-Knowing the distinction between decision-making and recklessness implies a soft skill in itself.
+Knowing the distinction between decision-making and recklessness implies a strong soft skills in itself.
+Develop critical observation allow you identify problemsolving skills and strategies

 Ability to work under pressure